fluxcd/source-controller/docs/spec/v1beta2/buckets.md

 ```

 If you have set up aad-pod-identity correctly and labeled the source-controller
-Pod, then you don't need to reference a Secret.
+Deployment, then you don't need to reference a Secret.

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta2